-We often talk about the “Golden Hour” once a crisis occurs – that period of time in which you have to get your story out before anyone else does.
-In a reputational threat situation, the story is already out but how you respond to it and when you respond to it is equally important.
+We often talk about the “Golden Hour” once a crisis occurs – the period of time in which you have to get your story out before anyone else does.
+In a reputational threat situation, the story is already out, but how you respond to it and when you respond to it is equally important.
+Some tips are below:

-• Focused on what the organization has done (positive results) and will continue to do – Almost immediately, the credit union should construct communication pieces to educate the public on what it’s mission is (member service) and what their accomplishments have been to date.
-In a time of reputational crisis, it is important your members know that you are financial sound, ethically led and operationally resilient.
+- Focus on what the organization has done (positive results) and will continue to do – Almost immediately, the Credit Union should construct communication pieces to educate the public on what it’s mission is (member service) and what their accomplishments have been to date.
+In a time of reputational crisis, it is important your members know that you are financial sound, ethically led, and operationally resilient.

-• Take deliberate actions to distinguish themselves from the “threat” (perhaps a data breach or maybe a power outage).
+- Take deliberate actions to distinguish yourself from the “threat” (perhaps a data breach or maybe a power outage).
 This isn’t a time to finger point, it distracts from the message you want to send.
-When your credit union’s reputation has been associated with a threat – real or perceived - Talk about who you ARE, not who you are not.
+When your Credit Union’s reputation has been associated with a threat – real or perceived - Talk about who you ARE, not who you are not.

-• When an incident does occur – Don’t hide!
-Communicate quickly at all levels – staff, members, board and public.
-All eyes are on you – turn this into an opportunity vs. a crisis.
+- When an incident does occur – Don’t hide!
+Communicate quickly and at all levels – staff, members, board and public.
+All eyes are on you – turn this into an opportunity vs a crisis.